daedon/Fooocus-API-XYZ/README.md

 ##### A simple example with 3 parameter files that have more than 1 value is included in myJob.

 Parameter files are located in the `../Fooocus-API-XYZ/jobs/myJob/parms` directory.
-The following table contain 5 samples from the included demo job.
+The following table contains 5 samples from the demo job.
 The characters in the first 3 positions of the file name serve to sort and determine the order the parameters will be processed.
-In the example below, only the base_model, resolution and guidance_scale will be used to build the image file name. xyz will generate all permutations of the following parameters and make curl calls to Fooocus-API.
+In the example below, only the base_model, resolution and guidance_scale will be used to build the image file name since only they vary. xyz will generate all permutations of the following parameters and make curl calls to Fooocus-API.

 | FILE NAME       | _0_steps         | _1_base_model    | _2_resolution   |_3_guidance_scale|  ___image_number |